1. The First Anglo-Burmese War began in __________.

 Explanation: Britain feared French ties with King Thibaw of Burma.

-10. The Third Anglo-Burmese War resulted in annexation of:
+10. The Third Anglo-Burmese War resulted in annexation of__________.

 A) Lower Burma